Psychology is the science of behavior and mind, including conscious and unconscious phenomena, as well as feeling and thought.

 Janet Hyde Graduate Student Research Scholarship Grant

-The grants are awarded to doctoral psychology students to support feminist research on the psychology of women and gender.
+These grants are awarded to doctoral psychology students to support feminist research that relates to the psychology of women and gender.
 These $500 grants are made possible through the generosity of Janet Shibley Hyde, Ph.D., who donates the royalties from her book, Half the Human Experience, to support feminist research by doctoral psychology students.

 The Lisa M. Quesenberry Scholarship Award

 The grant was organized by the friends and family of Lisa Quesenberry, a psychology graduate student who died from juvenile diabetes in the early 90s.
 Every year, this award of $1,500 is presented to a female student of great promise in the field, who has overcome significant personal challenges.